trovdimi/wikilinks/README.md

 # WIKILINKS #
 Wikilinks is a parsing framework for Wikipedia written in Python.
-It is based on the code of the wikiwsd project by Paul Laufer
-(XML dump processing) and code by Daniel Lamprecht for parsing HTML text.
 The framework is intended to extract different link features (e.g., network topological, visual) from Wikipedia in order to study human navigation.
 It can be used in combination with the clickstream [dataset](http://ewulczyn.github.io/Wikipedia_Clickstream_Getting_Started/) by Ellery Wulczyn, Dario Taraborelli from Wikimedia.
 The corresponding Wikipedia XML dump can be found [here](https://archive.org/details/enwiki-20150304).
 Click [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download) for more recent dumps.